-For the first two of the four allocation factors, the employment of municipalities entirely within Non-growth Areas will be deducted prior to developing the allocation percentage.
+For the first two of the three allocation factors, the employment of municipalities entirely within Non-growth Areas will be deducted prior to developing the allocation percentage.
 Similarly, the employment and growth area in selected Urban Aid cities will be deducted before computing the allocation.

-The averaging of the first three factors, multiplied by the median income ratio listed above will provide the fourth percentage.
-The averaging of these four factors result in the allocation percentage, which will be applied to the projected number of lower income households in that commutershed for 1990.
+The averaging of the three factors listed above will result in the allocation percentage, which will be applied to the projected number of households in that commutershed for 1990.

 Added to the prospective need for each municipality will be a 20 percent factor for anticipated reallocation from municipalities which do not have sufficient vacant land for accommodating their fair share of prospective need, reflecting the same concept as that discussed under present need.

-No allocation of prospective need will be given to municipalities entirely within the Non-growth Area; nor will any prospective need allocation be given to those Urban Aid cities which have the characteristics of older core area cities.
-It is not assumed that there will be no growth in any of the older Urban Aid municipalities; indeed, through economic development and rehabilitation of the existing housing stock, it is hoped that the older urban areas can experience a revitalization in the next few decades.
+No allocation of prospective need will be given to municipalities entirely within the Non-growth Area; nor will any prospective need allocation be given to those Urban Aid cities which have the characteristics of older core area cities. not assumed that there will be no growth in any of the older Urban Aid municipalities; indeed, through economic development and rehabilitation of the existing housing stock, it is hoped that the older urban areas can experience a revitalization in the next few decades.
 The Mt.
 Laurel II decision will not have accomplished its goals, if an unintended consequence is the deterioration of the cities at a more rapid rate.
-Rather it is hoped that the provision of housing alternatives for lower income households will provide a stimulus to increased investment in the cities for a lower income housing market that has greater mobility, and hopefully a middle and upper income market which is indicating renewed interest in the older cities.
+Rather it is hoped that the provision of housing alternatives for lower income households will provide a stimulus to increased investment in the cities for a lower income housing market that has greater mobility, and hopefully a middle and upper income market which is indicating renewed interest in the older cities ...